ultradns/samples/ansible/README.md

 Replace the `<your UltraDNS username>` and `<your UltraDNS password>` with your actual credentials, then save and exit the editor.

-_Note:_ If you want to use UltraDNS's controlled test environment (CTE), set the `use_test` boolean to "true".
+_Note:_ If you want to use UltraDNS's controlled test environment (CTE), set `use_test` to `true`.

 #### Creating a Password File for the Vault

-When using a vault within your playbooks, you must either specify `--ask-vault-password` or `--vault-password-file`.
-The `--ask-vault-password` flag will cause Ansible to produce an interactive prompt, which is not ideal for automation purposes.
-Consequently, you may wish to store it in a file.
+When running playbooks that use vault data, you must either specify `--ask-vault-password` or `--vault-password-file`.
+The interactive prompt from `--ask-vault-password` isn't ideal for automation, so you might prefer storing the password in a file:

 ```bash
 echo "your_vault_password_here" > ~/.vault-password
 chmod 600 ~/.vault-password
 ```

-It's ill-advised that you store this in your Ansible environment.
-Use your home directory (or anywhere it won't accidentally get committed to a version control repository).

-You can specify this directory in your `ansible.cfg`, which I suggest doing:
+It’s recommended that you keep this file outside your Ansible project directory to avoid accidentally committing it.
+You can then specify its location in your `ansible.cfg`:

 ```
 # (path) The vault password file to use.
 Equivalent to ``--vault-password-file`` or ``--vault-id``.